-The French-Language Panel examined the complaint under the following provisions of the Radio Television Digital News Association of Canada’s (RTDNA) Code of Ethics and the Canadian Association of Broadcasters’ (CAB) Code of Ethics:
+The French-Language Panel examined the complaint under the following provisions of the Canadian Association of Broadcasters’ (CAB) Code of Ethics:

 CAB Code of Ethics, Clause 6 – Full, Fair and Proper Presentation

 It is recognized that the full, fair and proper presentation of news, opinion, comment and editorial is the prime and fundamental responsibility of each broadcaster.
 This principle shall apply to all radio and television programming, whether it relates to news, public affairs, magazine, talk, call-in, interview or other broadcasting formats in which news, opinion, comment or editorial may be expressed by broadcaster employees, their invited guests or callers.

 CAB Code of Ethics, Clause 14 – Advertising (Details)

 b) Broadcasters shall ensure that advertising material within a newscast is clearly distinguishable from the news information adjacent to it.
 To this end, any commercial message broadcast within a newscast should not be read by the newsreader.